ViliusDevX/ViliusDevX/README.md

 # 🤙 What's up!

-### I'm a 17-year-old cybersecurity and AI safety enthusiast from Vilnius, Lithuania 🇱🇹.
+<h3>I'm a 17-year-old cybersecurity and AI safety enthusiast from Vilnius, Lithuania 🇱🇹.</h3>

-### My journey began with CTF pentesting in 2021 and has evolved into a mission to ensure AI is safe and aligned with human values.
+<h3>My journey began with CTF pentesting in 2021 and has evolved into a mission to ensure AI is safe and aligned with human values.</h3>

 ## 🛡️ Cybersecurity | 🤖 AI Safety | 💻 Development